MuhanWa/nf-float-api/README.md

 * `workDir` is where we mount the NFS and where Nextflow put the process files.
 * In the `float` section, users must supply the address of the MMCE operation center and the proper credentials.
-* In the `process` scope, we specify `executor = 'float'` to tell Nextflow to execute tasks with the Float executor.

-Available `float` config options:

-* `address`: address of your operation center(s).
+  * `address` address of your operation center(s).
 Separate multiple addresses with `,`.
-* `username`, `password`: the credentials for your operation center
+  * `username` and `password` are the credentials for your operation center
-* `nfs`: the location of the NFS (if using NFS for the work directory)
+  * `nfs` points to the location of the NFS.
-* `migratePolicy`: the migration policy used by WaveRider, specified as a map.
-Refer to the CLI usage for the list of available options.
-* `vmPolicy`: the VM creation policy, specified as a map.
-Refer to the CLI usage for the list of available options.
-* `timeFactor`: a float number.  default to 1.
-An extra factor to multiply based on the time supplied by the task.
-Use it to resolve some task timeouts.
-* `commonExtra`: allows the user to specify other submit CLI options.
+  * `commonExtra` allows the user to specify other submit parameters.
 This parameter will be appended to every float submit command.
+* In the `process` scope, we assign `float` to `executor` to tell Nextflow to run the task with the float executor.

 ### Configure with environment variables